-As a litigator and trial lawyer with 25 years of experience, Scott's practice focuses on internal investigations, securities and financial services litigation, and white collar criminal defense.
-Scott has first-chaired more than thirty jury and bench trials and he has appeared in the United States Supreme Court and in state and federal trial and appellate courts throughout the United States.
+As a litigator and trial lawyer with more than 25 years of experience, Scott's practice focuses on internal investigations, securities and financial services litigation, and white collar criminal defense.
+Scott has first-chaired more than 50 jury and bench trials and he has appeared in the United States Supreme Court and in state and federal trial and appellate courts throughout the United States.
 He has also represented clients in connection with investigations before both chambers of the United States Congress.

 White Collar Defense and Investigations

 - a group of clients in connection with US congressional and Special Counsel investigations into alleged Russian influence in the 2016 US presidential election

 - a global investment bank in a series of investigations regarding an alleged leak of material non-published information